Alien Forest Pest Explorer

 About Alien Forest Pest Explorer

-As part of ongoing improvement and maintenance of the FHTET database, pest range data will be constantly updated drawing from field-reporting made by Federal and State forest health specialists.
-Information on new pest finds is always welcome and we ask individuals who believe they have new data on pest ranges to contact AFPE specialist Laura Blackburn.
+The AFPE database is maintained as a joint effort of Purdue University, the US Forest Service Northern Research Station, and the US Forest Service Forest Health Protection.
+As part of ongoing improvement and maintenance of this database, pest distribution data will be continually updated as data becomes available.
+Much of this information draws from field-reports made by Federal and State forest health specialists.
+Information on new pest finds is always welcome and we ask individuals who believe they have new data on pest distributions to contact Susan Crocker.